henrytwo/MasseyHacks-Firebase-Workshop/readme.md

 Finally, the CLI will ask to confirm the names of files to generate.
 If you hit enter a few times it'll use the default settings.

 ### Firebase Hosting
 A cool feature of Firebase Hosting is their global CDN.
-This means that Firebase will automatically cache your website in multiple geographic location to ensure that it can be accessed quickly from anywhere.
+This means that Firebase will automatically cache your website in multiple geographic locations to ensure that it can be accessed quickly from anywhere.
 Additionally, Firebase handles all the scaling so any sudden spikes in usage are no problem.<br><br>
 Here is a partial structure of your project so far:<br>
 ```
 yourProject